-An examiner may assume that an abstract of judgment filed against a person who was a debtor in a bankruptcy case is extinguished as a lien against property of the debtor if: (1) the debtor files a motion in the bankruptcy case pursuant to 11 U.S.C. § 522(f) to extinguish the lien as to homestead, notifies the creditor in accordance with the applicable Bankruptcy Rules and local rules, and secures a final order of the bankruptcy court removing the lien; (2) the debtor acquires the property after receiving a discharge from the debt evidenced by the abstract of judgment; (3) the abstract of judgment is recorded before September 1, 1993, and the property is exempt or is not abandoned in the bankruptcy case, and the debt is discharged, and the court which granted the judgment reflected by the abstract of judgment removes the judgment lien by court order more than one year after the bankruptcy discharge is granted, and a copy of the order is recorded; or, (4) the abstract of judgment is recorded on or after September 1, 1993, and the property is exempt or is not abandoned in the bankruptcy proceeding, and the debtor receives a discharge from the debt.
+An examiner may assume that an abstract of judgment filed against a person who was a debtor in a bankruptcy case is extinguished as a lien against property of the debtor if: (1) the debtor files a motion in the bankruptcy case pursuant to 11 U.S.C. § 522(f) to extinguish the lien as to homestead, notifies the creditor in accordance with the applicable Bankruptcy Rules and local rules, and secures a final order of the bankruptcy court removing the lien; (2) the debtor acquires the property after receiving a discharge from the debt evidenced by the abstract of judgment; or, (3) the property is exempt or is not abandoned in the bankruptcy proceeding, and the debtor receives a discharge from the debt.

 A proceeding under 11 U.S.C.A. § 522(f) by the debtor to avoid a judicial lien must be treated as a contested matter, and notice must be served in accordance with Fed.
 R. Bankr.
 P. 7004.
 Fed.
 R. Bankr.
 P. 4003(d), 9014.
 An order will not be final until 30 days after the entry of the order (or after a timely motion to amend, or alter a judgment, or for mistake or fraud).
 Fed.
 R. Bankr.
 P. 8002(c)(2).
 A dismissal of the bankruptcy case will reinstate a judgment lien, unless the court orders otherwise.
 11 U.S.C. § 349.
-The judgment lien may not be extinguished pursuant to 11 U.S.C. § 522(f) if the lien secures a debt to a spouse, former spouse, or child for alimony, maintenance or support in connection with a separation agreement, divorce decree or other court order.
-11 U.S.C.A. § 522(f)(1)(A).
+The judgment lien may not be extinguished pursuant to 11 U.S.C. § 522(f) if the lien secures a domestic support obligation.
+11 U.S.C.A. §§ 101(14A), 522(f)(1)(A).
 If the judgment debtor receives a discharge from the debt of the judgment, property acquired by the debtor after the bankruptcy discharge will not be encumbered by the abstract of judgment.
 In re Fuller, 134 B.R.
 945 (Bankr.
 9th Cir.1992) (relating to tax lien); Tex.
 Prop.
 Code Ann. §§ 52.025, 52.042.
-As to judgment liens recorded on or after September 1, 1993, the law clearly states that the judgment lien (evidencing a discharged debt) will not attach to property acquired after the petition for debtor relief is filed.
+A judgment lien (evidencing a discharged debt) will not attach to property acquired after the petition for debtor relief is filed.
 Tex.
 Prop.
 Code Ann. § 52.042.
-If the judgment lien was recorded prior to September 1, 1993, the judgment lien may be removed as to property (other than land abandoned) in the bankruptcy proceeding after the passage of one year after the bankruptcy discharge.
-Tex.
-Prop.
-Code Ann. §§ 52.021-52.025.
-A judgment lien is automatically released if the judgment lien is recorded on or after September 1, 1993, the debt is discharged and the land is exempt or is otherwise not abandoned.
+A judgment lien is automatically released if the debt is discharged and the land is exempt or is otherwise not abandoned.
 The examiner should review the bankruptcy docket and abstract of judgment to verify that the debt was discharged, and should review the docket and Schedule "A" to verify that the property was scheduled, and was exempt or otherwise was not abandoned.